Ajallen14/Virtual_Steering/README.md

 * **STEERING_SENSITIVITY**: Higher values require more pronounced hand movements to trigger turns
 * **CIRCLE_RADIUS**: Size of the steering visualization circle
 * **LINE_THICKNESS**: Thickness of the steering visualization lines

+# Notes
+* Works best in well-lit environments
+* Requires both hands to be visible for steering control
+* Only works on Windows due to the key input implementation
+* Make sure no other applications are using the webcam while this is running

+# Troubleshooting
+If keys aren't being pressed:
+* Check that your game/application window is active
+* Verify the program has proper permissions
+* Try adjusting the sensitivity if gestures aren't being detected properly